 What is colostrum?

 Perhaps you have begun to leak small amounts of âcolostrumâ during pregnancy or maybe not.
-Colostrum is the âearly milkâ that a pregnant body begins to produce around the twentieth week and up until the first three or four days after a baby is born.
+Colostrum is the âearly milkâ that begins to be produced around the twentieth week of pregnancy and up until the first three or four days after a baby is born.

 - It can be dark yellow or clear or any colour in between.